fcru/TFM_kube/README.md

 To execute the MongoDB job you only should comment the spark lines and uncomment the MongoDB ones.
 Then execute the same command lines.

+Currently the uncommented lines run the batch-scraper to save files in hdfs from bicing API.
+The default url is "https://opendata-ajuntament.barcelona.cat/data/es/dataset/informacio-estacions-bicing" At the moment to change to the estat estacio bicing we have to do it manually.